uni-meet/backend/README.md

 ## For Backend Devs

+### Starting the Backend

+1. Set up `.env` variables. ( To generate secret token, run this in the console :
+   `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`)
+2. Run `ts-node server.ts`.
+If you want to run the server in the background, run `nohup ts-node server.ts`.
    You can find all endpoints system via `./src/routes/router.ts` All controller functions are at path `./src/controllers/...` There are two models in project:

 - picture model (database test_pictures)
 - user model (database user_pictures)